MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-basics-xyz.md

 ## Channel events

-1.  **Channel created**: The `channelCreated` event is sent to your bot whenever a new channel is created in a team where your bot is installed in the `Team` scope.
+1.  **Channel created**: The `channelCreated` event is sent to your bot whenever a new channel is created in a team where your bot is installed in the `Team` scope.</br>
    The following code shows an example of channel created event:

    # [C#](#tab/dotnet1)

    * [SDK reference](/dotnet/api/microsoft.bot.builder.teams.teamsactivityhandler.onteamschannelcreatedasync?view=botbuilder-dotnet-stable&preserve-view=true)